The Teacher Direct Grant application process is open for the 2022-2023 school year.

 The SPEF board brought back its direct grants program in 2012 as a way to promote teacher- and staff-driven innovation in the classroom.
-Teachers, counselors, and staff members can receive up to $1,500 per individual or $4,500 for a joint application across a grade level, to try out new curriculum, equipment or techniques.
-The current budget for grants is $50,000 per year.
+Teachers, counselors, and staff members can receive up to $2,500 per individual or $6,000 for a joint application across a grade level, to try out new curriculum, equipment, or techniques.

 South Pasadena’s public schools will be able to introduce or expand three vital academic and behavioral programs, thanks to $100,000 in grants from the South Pasadena Educational Foundation.